lijiaru0305/athena-for-warped-disks/examples/2d/README.md

   Athena++ input parameter file for this problem.
 It specifies the mesh, runtime options, hydrodynamic parameters, problem parameters, and output settings.

 - `diagnosis.ipynb`
   Jupyter notebook for post-processing and visualizing simulation outputs.
-Useful for checking the density profile, gap structure, velocity field, and other diagnostics.
+Useful for checking the density profile and other diagnostics. **Data not included**.

 - `disk_2d_viscous_gap.cpp`
   Athena++ problem generator source file.
 This is the main physics setup, including the disk initial condition, density gap, viscosity prescription, and user-defined boundary conditions.
 This file is duplicated from `~/src/pgen/disk_2d_viscous_gap.cpp`.